rcastellotti/yawgbot/README.md

         pass
 ```

-If you develop a plugin, consider creating a PR, I will be more than happy to work with you to make it an official
+If you develop a plugin, consider creating a PR, I will be more than happy to work with you to make it an official plugin and ship it with `yawgbot`.

-plugin and ship it with `yawgbot`.
+Each plugin should load configuration values using the static `Bot.config()` method.

-Each plugin should specify the values needed for the configuration file stored in
+To better understand plugins you can read the code in [`src/yawgbot/plugins`](https://github.com/rcastellotti/yawgbot/tree/master/src/yawgbot/plugins).

 ### wg-gesucht